adonisjs/v5-docs/content/api/orm/base-model.md

 User.boot()
 ```

+---

 #### static booted
-A boolean to know if model has been booted or not.
+A boolean to know if a model has been booted or not.

 ```ts
 class User extends BaseModel {